icubam/icubam/docker/README.md

 Depending on the deployment mode, (prod, dev, ...) change the environement variable `ENV_MODE` in the `docker-compose.yml` file.
 The `--mode=$ENV_MODE` command line parameter when starting the icubam server and sms apps is set using this environment variable (check the files `start_server.sh` and `start_server_sms.sh`).

+## Docker compose

+The complete application's containers can be launched using docker compose, either in a full version that also starts nginx and certbot for managin ssl connections (to deploy on à clean VM/host), or just the containers for the app and sms servers in case the VM/host used for the deployment already handles ingress communications (e.g., nginx deployed on the VM/host).
+The two compose files are
+- docker-compose.yml for the full version
+- docker-compose-core.yml for the app only containers version

+To launch the complete install (server, sms server, nginx, certbot containers), use the `docker-compose -f FILE up` command